So you’re planning a trip and you’re wondering how to buy a SIM card in Taiwan. It can be a little confusing for foreigners who don’t speak Chinese.

-You can find lots of unlimited data SIM cards, most of the day-passes offer unlimited Data.
+You can find lots of unlimited data SIM cards, and most of the day passes offer unlimited Data.

 My recommendation: Get a fixed data plan with no time period.
 You’ll get more than enough data and it won’t expire.
 I’m on a monthly contract and I pay 599 TWD a month for 6 GB of data.

 If you’re traveling in a group, there’s also the option to rent a Wifi router, and you drop it off a the same place when you head back.

 I’m happy to say Taiwan’s mobile internet speed is great.
 I usually get 20 MBS downloads on Speed Test.